The 5 Greatest Football Players From Japan

 Japan is one of the biggest footballing nations in the Asian federation, winning the AFC Asian Cup four times.

-The Samurai Blue currently remains one of the best teams on the continent as they are one of the only teams from Asia that are heading to Qatar in November 2022 for the FIFA World Cup.
+The Samurai Blue currently remain one of the best teams on the continent.
+They were one of the only teams from Asia to play in the Qatar World Cup in 2022, and they’ve qualified again for 2026.

 5. Yasuhito Endo